Apprenticeships for business

 Where can I get more information about apprenticeships?

-As a university delivering degree-level apprenticeships, we must consider a broader set of factors beyond the minimum government requirements.
-These include:
+As a university delivering degree-level apprenticeships, we consider a range of factors when assessing applicants, including:

 For further guidance, contact the Apprenticeship Service Unit at apprenticeships@salford.ac.uk.